Small ReLU networks are powerful memorizers: a tight analysis of memorization capacity: Introduction

 \item For $d_y=1$, note that Theorem~\ref{thm:htan3l} shows a lower bound of $\Omega(d_1 d_2)$ on memorization capacity.
 We prove a matching upper bound in Theorem~\ref{thm:neg}: we show that for shallow neural networks (2 or 3 layers), lower bounds on memorization capacity are tight.

-\item Proposition~\ref{thm:htanml} extends Theorem~\ref{thm:htan3l} to deeper and/or narrower networks, and shows that if the sum of number of edges between pairs of adjacent layers satisfies $d_{l_1} d_{l_1 +1} + \cdots + d_{l_m} d_{l_m +1} = \Omega(Nd_y)$, then universal finite sample expressivity holds.
+\item Proposition~\ref{thm:htanml} extends Theorem~\ref{thm:htan3l} to deeper and/or narrower networks, and shows that if the sum of the number of edges between pairs of adjacent layers satisfies $d_{l_1} d_{l_1 +1} + \cdots + d_{l_m} d_{l_m +1} = \Omega(Nd_y)$, then universal finite sample expressivity holds.
 This gives a lower bound $\Omega(W)$ on memorization capacity, where $W$ is the number of edges in the network.
-From an upper bound $O(WL \log W)$ ($L$ is depth) on VC dimension \citep{bartlett2019nearly}, our lower bound is almost tight if $L$ is constant. \end{list}
+Due to an upper bound $O(WL \log W)$ ($L$ is depth) on VC dimension \citep{bartlett2019nearly}, our lower bound is almost tight for fixed $L$. \end{list}

 Next, in Section~\ref{sec:genpos}, we focus on classification using ResNets; here $d_x$ denotes the input dimension and $d_y$ the number of classes.
 We assume here that data lies in general position. \begin{list}{ {$\bullet$}}{\leftmargin=1.8em} \item Theorem~\ref{thm:genposresnet} proves that deep ResNets with $\frac{4N}{d_x}+6d_y$ ReLU hidden nodes can memorize arbitrary datasets.
 Using the same proof technique, we also show in Corollary~\ref{cor:genposfnn} that a 2-layer ReLU FNN can memorize arbitrary classification datasets if $d_1 \geq \frac{4N}{d_x}+4d_y$.
 With the general position assumption, we can reduce the existing requirements of $N$ to a more realistic number. \end{list}